Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Introduction

 \section{Introduction}

 Conventionally, the thermalized deconfined state of strongly interacting partons known as quark-gluon plasma (QGP) has been investigated in heavy-ion collisions (HIC), considering the $pp$ collisions as a baseline.
 It was believed that the QGP existence in $pp$ collisions is next to impossible, as it lacks the necessary conditions for QGP to exist.
 However, recent studies suggest that at high multiplicity $pp$ collisions have shown behavior similar to heavy-ion collisions, such as collective flow, strangeness enhancement, etc.~\cite{ALICE:2016fzo, CMS:2016fnw}.
 Moreover, few studies advocate that similar phenomena may arise in perturbative QCD-based models which do not consider the medium formation into account~\cite{OrtizVelasquez:2013ofg, Zhang:2021phk, Prasad:2024gqq}.
-These investigations raise questions about the current QGP signatures and highlight the necessity for the next-generation probe.
-In the quest for such a baseline- independent probe, spin polarization comes into picture and can have implications for understanding the hot QCD matter.
-Studying the particle spin polarization in relativistic heavy-ion collisions may serve as a 2$^{\rm nd}$-generation probe.
-Recent studies present that the dilepton polarization could be a probe of thermalization of QGP~\cite{Coquet:2023wjk, Wu:2024igf}.
+These investigations raise questions about the current QGP signatures and highlight the necessity for a comprehensive study of QGP signals and collective behavior.
+In the quest for such a baseline-independent probe, spin polarization comes into the picture and can have implications for understanding the hot QCD matter.
+Recent studies present that the dilepton polarization could be a probe of thermalization of QGP~\cite{Coquet:2023wjk,Wu:2024vyc}.
 However, there are various sources by which particles can get polarized in ultra-relativistic nuclear collisions.
 Such as the vorticity field created due to the initial orbital angular momentum (OAM) in the peripheral collisions can polarize the quarks, and such polarization is transferred to the final state hadrons.
 The magnetic field produced by the charged spectators in such collisions interacts with the spin of the quarks and plays a vital role in heavy-quark polarization~\cite{Dey:2025ail}.
 Additionally, the particle production mechanisms constrain the polarization of the hadrons in hadronic and nuclear collisions~\cite{Sahoo:2023oid}.
 Determining the precise contribution of each source to the spin polarization observables in ultra-relativistic collisions requires comprehensive theoretical studies with corresponding experimental observations.\\